Systematic Equities Monthly Comments - March 2026

 RAM Global Market Neutral Equity

-The RAM (Lux) Systematic Funds - Global Market Neutral Equity Fund (Class-PI USD net of fee*) returned +0.3% in a month marked by wide regional and sectoral dispersion; notably, IT is now the worst-performing sector YTD within MSCI World, yet the best within MSCI Emerging Markets.
+The RAM (Lux) Systematic Funds - Global Market Neutral Equity Fund (Class-PI USD net of fee*) was down -1.99% in March, while the MSCI World fell 6.32%.

 *Note: PI USD share class currently registered in LU, CH, DE, DK, ES, FI, UK, IT, NO, SE, SG (foreign restricted recognised scheme).
 Please click on the above link to access the fund factsheet and obtain a global overview of performance since inception.
 Past performance is not a reliable indicator of future returns.